-- 84. When taking part in council meetings and when making quasi-judicial or regulatory decisions, you must do so objectively and with an open mind.
-Factors to consider include: - · Am I acting fairly? - Have I taken proper account of the public interest? - Have I taken account of all the material and relevant facts, evidence, opinions and policies? - Have I taken account of advice from council officers who are exercising their statutory duties and functions? - Am I able to give clear and adequate reasons for my decision if required? - Have I indicated, outwith the committee forum, my support for, or opposition to, the matter which I am due to make a decision on? - 85.
-If you have been appointed to outside bodies you may - in certain circumstances - be entitled to participate in discussion and voting on matters relating to these bodies through the application of a specific exclusion defined in paragraph 5.18 of the Code.
-It should be emphasised, however, that the specific exclusion does not apply in respect of any matter of a quasi-judicial or regulatory nature where the outside body is applying to the local authority in respect of any of the matters described in paragraph 7.5 of the Code.
+- 87. When making quasi-judicial or regulatory decisions, you must do so objectively and with an open mind.
+Factors to consider include: - Am I acting fairly? - Have I taken proper account of the public interest? - Have I taken account of all the material and relevant facts. evidence, opinions and policies? - Have I taken account of advice from council officers who are exercising their statutory duties and functions? - Am I able to give clear and adequate reasons for my decision if required? - · Have I indicated, outwith the committee forum, my support for, or opposition to, the matter which I am due to make a decision on? - 88.
+If you have been appointed to an outside body you may - in certain circumstances - be entitled to participate in discussion and voting on matters relating to that body through the application of a specific exclusion defined in paragraph 5.18 of the Code.
+It should be emphasised, however, that the specific exclusion does not apply in respect of any matter of a quasi-judicial or regulatory nature.
 For example, if you have been appointed by your council to an outside body and that body has submitted an application to the Council for a theatre licence, you cannot take advantage of the specific exclusion.
 You must declare your interest and withdraw from the room.